py-universe/django-rest-cli/README.md

 ###### `addcrud app1_name app2_name app3_name`

 ## Motivation
-I've been creating REST APIs with the Django framework for sometime now.
-I noticed there were certain things I was repeating for every project I worked on, and there were things I just wished there was a better way of doing them.
-While these concerns are numerous, I created this CLI tool as a solution to the three concerns that mattered to me the most.
+In creating REST APIs with the Django framework, I noticed there were things I was repeating for every project.
+And there were things I just wished there was a better way of doing them.
+I created this CLI tool to address the three concerns that mattered to me the most.
 Hopefully, it resonates with you too.

-- **PROBLEM-1:**  I noticed I was repeating one or more of the following integrations, and features in every project I create:
+- **PROBLEM-1:**  I noticed I was repeating atleast one of the following integrations, and features in every project I create:
   - A custom user model defined in a `users` app
   - Authentication endpoints.
   - [python-decouple](https://pypi.org/project/python-decouple/): for managing environment varibales